epj-coastline/EPJ-Mirror-Application/server/README.md

 ### Relationship Convention

 - For migrating the new entities to the database, the CoastlineContext must be updated.
 For the new entity add an EnitityTypeConfig class and specify the constraints with Fluent-API including adding seed data to enable testing on the repo layer.

-- Many-to-many relationships are not supported by EF Core and must be mapped to a new entity to represent the join table Naming of join-table entities: `ClassAClassB`
+- Many-to-many relationships are not supported by EF Core.
+  - They must be mapped to a new entity to represent the join table.
+- Naming of join-table entities: `ClassAClassB`

-- Join-table entities have one primary key combined of both foreign key:
+  - Join-table entities have one primary key combined of both foreign key.
-  Fluent-Api syntax: `.HasKey(t => new { a.PK, b.PK });`
+  - Fluent-Api syntax: `.HasKey(t => new { a.PK, b.PK });`
   - Do not forget to add the join-table entity as a list reference in the related classes.

 **References / Documentation**